 Showing posts with label PRI.
 Show all posts

-Tuesday, April 29, 2014
+Apr 29, 2014

 PRI Capacity Building & Training

 “Power tends to corrupt, and absolute power corrupts absolutely.
-Great men are almost always bad men.” - Lord Acton, English historian and moralist of the 19th century
+Great men are almost always bad men.” - Lord Acton, English historian and moralist of the 19th century.

 Kaushik Basu (in October 2013): "Overall economic growth is important, but the poor should not have to wait until its benefits trickle down to them; with the right anti-poverty policies, governments can encourage trickle-up growth as well."
-Building public institutions is a slow process, with frequent regression, but over time PRI will become a strong, inclusive, and democratic institution in the spirit of the constitutional amendment.
-Progress is a painstaking task and we have a long way to go!
+Building public institutions is a slow process, with frequent regression, but over time, PRI will become a strong, inclusive, and democratic institution in the spirit of the constitutional amendment.
+Progress is a painstaking task, and we have a long way to go!

-Sunday, December 29, 2013
+Dec 29, 2013

 Visit for Social Audit of NREGS - 2